sijanz/robust_people_follower/README.md

 roslaunch turtlebot_bringup minimal.launch
 ```

-After that, the following command starts this node:
+After that, use the following command to start this node:
 ```
 roslaunch robust_people_follower robust_people_follower.launch
 ```